How to Organize Your Own F.A.C.E. Team

 - Have a CORE Team meeting – overall monthly meeting.

 - There may also be sub-committee meetings as needed: smaller groups working on specific projects.

-4. Select 3-5 priorities and a timeline to reach these goals, then re-evaluate.
+Select 3-5 priorities and a timeline to reach these goals, then re-evaluate.
 Don’t try to do it all at once!

 The team may solicit ideas and suggestions from management, members of the organization or simply the team members.
 Possible priorities might include:

 - Gross On Scene Decon of personnel and gear at fire scenes